• トップページ

 Transportation

-• 2-week course up to 16days
+• 2-week course: up to 16 days

-• 4-week course up to 31days
+• 4-week course: up to 31 days

-Included in the price
+Included in the Course Fee

-• Facilities and tools
+• Use of studio facilities and tools

 • Materials (clay, glaze, etc.)